Connect with us!

 Construction workers injured on the job site are usually entitled to workers’ compensation in Florida.
 However, in the case of catastrophic injuries, these benefits may not be enough to pay costs for medical care and lost income.
 In addition, some injured workers may have grounds to file a personal injury lawsuit if a third party’s negligence caused their condition.

-If you’ve been seriously hurt in a construction accident, contact us at Kogan & DiSalvo.
+If you’ve been seriously hurt in a Florida construction accident, contact us at Kogan & DiSalvo.
 We are thoroughly familiar with personal injury claims for injured workers who might be able to seek compensation outside of workers’ comp benefits.
 These could include pain and suffering, emotional anguish, and loss of spousal consortium.
 Schedule a free consultation, and we will be happy to answer your questions and assess your case.

 Experienced Construction Accident Lawyers in Florida